Entering in a Contact Improvisation jam

 |The weight of my hands||Notice something that attracts my curiosity in the space that I didn't notice before|

 |The skin of my feet compressed between the feet bones and the ground||Touch many different objects|

-The idea of stretching my attention is about slowly start with one focus, and when it start to become easy we can add another one.
-It's like to build a pile of focus, like a multy layer pancake.
+The idea of stretching my attention slowly starts with one focus, and when it starts to become easy we can add another one.
+It's like to build a pile of focus, like a multi-layer pancake.
 When the first focus is embodied, we add another above the pile, and so on.

 So the one that we have added in the beginning, slowly go to my subconscious, leaving space for another one in the conscious space.

-And I define this as the space that hold our conscious present focus.
+And I define this as the space that holds our conscious present focus.

-It takes a while to create this building up, for this reason is good to take our space-time in the beginning, for our personal warm up, in silence, before start to interact with another dance partner.
-In this moment music can still grab so much of our attention, especially for beginners.
+It takes a while to create this building up, for this reason, it is good to take our space-time in the beginning, for our warm-up, in silence, before starting to interact with another dance partner.
+At this moment music can still grab so much of our attention, especially for beginners.